 - The recommended maximum length for your meta description is 160 characters

-- The targeted keywords should be included in your meta description in a natural way while enticing the user to click through.
+- The targeted keywords should be naturally included in your meta description while enticing the user to click through.

 Heading Tags (H1-H6)

 Heading tags are the titles of each section of content.
-H tags serve to give content structure and emphasize the content areas they precede.
-They help increase your page’s accessibility and also help search engines to be able to more accurately understand your content.
+H tags give content structure and emphasize the content areas they precede.
+They help increase your page’s accessibility and help search engines to understand your content more accurately.

 H Tag Recommendations:

-- Focus your H tags on being useful to your users
+- Focus your H tags on applying to your users

 - Make your H1 tags unique.
-Include your keywords in it and be sure it clearly informs your users of what the page is about
+Include your keywords in it, and be sure it informs your users of what the page is about

-- Use relevant keywords sparingly in your H2 – H6 tags ensure their readability
+- Use relevant keywords sparingly in your H2 – H6 tags to ensure their readability.

-Creating valuable content is an effective strategy for growing your small business but most people don’t realize that all content is not created equal.
-Like I mentioned above f you want above average results then you must produce above average content.
+Creating valuable content is an effective strategy for growing your small business, but most people don’t realize that all content is not created equal.
+As I mentioned above, f you want above-average results, you must produce above-average content.

 The first step is knowing which keywords you will be aiming to rank for with your content.
 This information comes primarily from keyword research.